ajswanny/AAIHC/README.txt

-Applications of Artificial Intelligence in Humanitarian Crises: Program Files
+# Applications of Artificial Intelligence in Humanitarian Crises

+A set of programs used in an experimentation in applying artificial intelligence to humanitarian crises in order to identify levels of awareness.